I've always been a big fan of F11 quick charts. We can tell so much about the profile of a line item by looking at a chart.

 - Sparkline line weight

 - Start & end columns for the sparkline.
-This allows you to specify a range for the sparkline that's different than the full time series range of the model.
+This allows you to specify a range for the sparkline that's different from the full time-series range of the model.

 Hit Ctrl+shift+7 to rehide the macros once you've updated the setting.

 Sign in or become a Financial Modelling Handbook member to join the conversation.

 Just enter your email below to get a log in link.